cronkitedata/cronkite-docs/docs/general/story-list.md

 * Financial Times' "visual vocabulary", as a [pdf document](https://github.com/ft-interactive/chart-doctor/blob/master/visual-vocabulary/Visual-vocabulary.pdf) or [online at Github repo](http://ft-interactive.github.io/visual-vocabulary/)

-* "Vizualization as a reporting tool", from a conference at IRE:

-(None of the links work on either the handout or the interview -- don't bother to try.)
+* "Vizualization as a reporting tool", from a conference at IRE (None of the links work on either the handout or the interview -- don't bother to try.)

   * An [interview with me](https://www.poynter.org/news/using-data-visualization-reporting-tool-can-reveal-storys-shape) from Poynter leading up to a conference
   * [The handout]({{site.baseurl}}/assets/docs/viz/viz-reporting-tool.pdf) from the conference